maihde/roku_subsonic/README.rst

 Release Notes
 ~~~~~~~~~~~~~

+1.6.0 - 10th Jan 2011
+'''''''''''''''''''''
+ * Fix bug that prevents the channel from working if a wrong username/password has been entered
+ * Fix bug where the back button does not work on the track-playback screen or the "Show Queue" screen

 1.5.0 - 9th Jan 2011
 ''''''''''''''''''''
  * Fix bug that prevent leaving the Configuration Screen when an invalid server parameters are entered